openebs-archive/openebs-docs/docs/setupstoragepools.md

 ```

 **Note:** Change path with your mounted path if it is not your default mount path.
 Also, remember your pool name.
 In this example, the pool name is *test-mntdir*.

+**Scheduling The Pool On A Node**

+If you want to schedule your pool on a particular node please follow [these](https://docs.openebs.io/docs/next/scheduler.html) steps before applying the openebs-operator.yaml

 You must add the following entries to the corresponding storage class.